AnishK05/StatSwish/README.md

 ## Overview

 **StatSwish** is a sophisticated full-stack CRUD web application designed to provide comprehensive NBA statistics, advanced data metrics, and AI-driven game predictions.
 Built for basketball enthusiasts and fantasy sports players, StatSwish delivers real-time data and predictive insights to help users make informed decisions.
-The platform utilizes a modern tech stack, including ReactJS, Spring Boot, Flask, and machine learning, to create a user-friendly and powerful tool for exploring NBA data.
+The platform utilizes a modern tech stack, including React.js, Spring Boot, Flask, and machine learning, to create a user-friendly and powerful tool for exploring NBA data.

 View the website [here](https://statswish.vercel.app/)